 Our featured reviewer for February 2010 is Pat Leach.
 Pat has worked for the Lincoln City Libraries system for many years, in a variety of branches and departments, including, most recently, as Youth Services Coordinator and now Library Director (since the fall of 2008).
 Her reviews show up fairly regularly on our Staff Recommendations displays and occasionally on the BookGuide web site, focusing on an eclectic variety of non-fiction and fiction titles.
-However, you’ll find most of her reviews in her Library Director blog — Firefly, also available on the library web site.
+However, you’ll find several of her reviews in her Library Director blog — Firefly, also available on the library web site, and for the past several years she has shared reviews on the radio by hosting NET: All About Books.
 Reading has long been an important part of Pat’s life, as she indicates in her answers to our questions about books and reading:

 How long have you worked for the Lincoln City Libraries, and at what locations?